influxdata/docs-v2/content/v2.0/cloud/account-management/billing.md

 All rate-limited requests are rejected; including both read and write requests.
 _Rate-limited requests are **not** queued._

-_To remove rate limits, [upgrade to a Pay As You Go Plan](/v2.0/cloud/account-management/upgrade-to-payg/)._
+_To remove rate limits, [upgrade to a Usage-based Plan](/v2.0/cloud/account-management/upgrade-to-usage-based-plan/)._

 #### Rate-limited HTTP response code